abdullahmorrison/stonks-assignment-frontend/README.md

 The broadcast is just a Twitch IFrame of a 24/7 livestream to make it look nicer.

+Stonks seems to have an orange theme so I made the colors orange instead of Twitch's purple theme.

 ### How to run locally
 Clone the repo
 ```